pyflies/pyflies/README.rst

 ------------

 First, be sure that all dependencies are in place.
-If you are installing from pypi with pip jinja2 and textX will be automatically installed.
+If you are installing from pypi with pip, jinja2 and textX will be automatically installed.

 To install from pypi run::